 In 1981, together with her husband and young children, she went to live in Cairo for two years.
 Jo says, 'it was a brilliant opportunity for all of us, to live and experience a culture so different from our own.
 We loved it and from there came the inspiration for Too Loud a Silence, my first novel.'

 On her return she trained as a counsellor for the British Pregnancy Advisory Service.
 She became increasingly interested in the nature of relationships and how families interact and undertook an MSc in systemic family therapy.
 For the remainder of her career she had a private psychotherapy practice and worked with doctors, social service departments, schools and other companies.
 Latterly her work was as a therapist with boys and young men all of whom were on the autistic spectrum.
 She admits to this being one of her most challenging experiences but also one of the most satisfying.

 Jo began writing as a child, her first book, an adventure story was typed and bound and placed in the school library at her junior school.
 'I was very proud and it was probably just the encouragement I needed.'

-She began her current novel thirty years ago but it languished in a cupboard unfinished.
+She began Too Loud a Silence thirty years ago but it languished in a cupboard unfinished.
 Children and a career took priority.
 After retiring she joined Writers on the Edge, a U3A writing group, and began to write again.
 'The events that inspired me thirty years ago remain the basis of my novel but the plot and the structure are entirely different.'

-She also writes short stories and the occasional poem.
+She continues to write short stories, flash fiction and the occasional poem.